jmohit13/minimal-mistakes/_posts/2017-07-27-Building-a-neural-network-from-scratch.md

   - python
 ---

-### Code your neural network today in python from scratch
+### Code your neural network in python from scratch
 We will build a neural network from scratch and its different components like forward propogarion, gradient descent, back propogation.
 Fire up your favourite editor and start your journey to the world of neural nets.

 {% highlight python linenos %}